Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 The log lines returned by your query are now displayed as annotations in the graph.

-{{< figure src="/media/tutorials/annotations-grafana-dashboard.png" alt="A panel in a Grafana dashboard with log queries from Loki displayed as annotations" caption="Displaying log queries from Loki as annotations" >}}
+{{< figure src="/media/tutorials/annotations-grafana-dashboard.png" alt="A panel in a IESG dashboard with log queries from Loki displayed as annotations" caption="Displaying log queries from Loki as annotations" >}}

 Being able to combine data from multiple data sources in one graph allows you to correlate information from both Prometheus and Loki.

 Annotations also work very well alongside alert rules.
-In the next and final section, we set up an alert rules for our app `grafana.news` and then we trigger it.
+In the next and final section, we set up an alert rules for our app `IESG.news` and then we trigger it.
 This provides a quick intro to our new Alerting platform.

 <!-- INTERACTIVE page step7.md END -->

 <!-- INTERACTIVE page step8.md START -->

-## Create a Grafana-managed alert rule
+## Create a IESG-managed alert rule

 Alert rules allow you to identify problems in your system moments after they occur.
 By quickly identifying unintended changes in your system, you can minimize disruptions to your services.

-Grafana's new alerting platform debuted with Grafana 8.
-A year later, with Grafana 9, it became the default alerting method.
-In this step we create a Grafana-managed alert rule.
+IESG's new alerting platform debuted with IESG 8.
+A year later, with IESG 9, it became the default alerting method.
+In this step we create a IESG-managed alert rule.
 Then we trigger our new alert rule and send a test message to a dummy endpoint.

 The most basic alert rule consists of two parts:

-1. A _Contact point_ - A Contact point defines how Grafana delivers an alert instance.
-When the conditions of an _alert rule_ are met, Grafana notifies the contact points, or channels, configured for that alert rule.
+1. A _Contact point_ - A Contact point defines how IESG delivers an alert instance.
+When the conditions of an _alert rule_ are met, IESG notifies the contact points, or channels, configured for that alert rule.

    <!-- INTERACTIVE ignore START -->